greenlight-coop/infrastructure/README.md

     * `Would you like to initialise git now?`: Enter for Y
     * `Commit message:` Enter for default

 * Fix certificates and name patterns.
+FIX
     * NOTE: unclear if there's a way to do this via jx boot configuration or if jx boot will override these values on update.